spec-tacles/spec/README.md

 ## Communication System

-Every message broker has 3 basic concepts:
+Every message broker has at least 3 concepts:

 1. Publish
 2. Call
 4. Consume

+Every message emitted by the message broker has at least 2 concepts:

+1. Acknowledge
+2. Reply

 ### Publish